CKE-Proto/DFRWS25/README.md

 - Example scripts for interacting with the SOLVE-IT library are in example_scripts.
 - In the same folder there are also two Jupyter notebook files that contain similar content to those scripts.
 - You'll need a copy of the SOLVE-IT repo to use these scripts.
 Make sure the import statement properly locates your copy of the SOLVE-IT repo and its library.

+## Prompt Chain
+- There is an example of a simple, two-step prompt chain in this folder.